Giuffre’s Prince Andrew suit goes ahead despite Epstein deal

 The judge’s findings mirrored comments he made during oral arguments by both sides when he was particularly dismissive of the arguments made on the prince’s behalf.

-Epstein, 66, killed himself in a Manhattan jail cell in 2019 while awaiting a sex trafficking trial, while his former girlfriend, Maxwell, 60, was recently convicted of sex trafficking and conspiracy charges in federal court in New York.
-Giuffre’s allegations against Andrew were not a part of either criminal case.
+Epstein’s death came more than two years before his former girlfriend, Maxwell, 60, was convicted of sex trafficking and conspiracy chargesin Manhattan federal court.
+Giuffre’s allegations against Andrew were not part of the criminal cases against Epstein or Maxwell.

+Giuffre asserted that she met Andrew while she traveled frequently with Epstein between 2000 and 2002, when her lawyers maintain she was “on call for Epstein for sexual purposes” and was “lent out to other powerful men,” including Andrew.
+Her lawsuit said she still suffers significant emotional and psychological distress and harm.

 The AP does not typically identify people who say they are victims of sexual assault unless they choose to come forward publicly, as Giuffre has.